 Because of the open and ongoing nature of this Program Announcement, investigators should only apply when their project has reached the stage where all eligibility criteria are met.
 CIRM reserves the right to refuse to consider an application that is submitted prior to the completion of all necessary prerequisites.

-(2) Must propose studies to support the filing of a single IND or IDE with a single stem1 or progenitor2 (collectively "stem cells") cell-based treatment.
+(2) Must propose a single clinical trial using a stem1 or progenitor2 (collectively "stem cells") cell-based treatment or a device for use with stem cell-based treatment